 State and Local Governments Curriculum Unit

-Want full access to all of the iCivics resources?
+Want full access to all iCivics resources?
 Simply register for a free account today!

 - Get access to our full and comprehensive civics curriculum for all of your instructional needs.

-- Monitor student progress, manage classes, and assign games in one place with our single-sign solutions, including Google and Clever.
+- Monitor student progress, manage classes, and assign games in one place with our single-sign-on solutions, including Google and Clever.